esosaoh/kubewarden-docs/docs/tutorials/typescript/05-e2e-tests.md

 }
 ```

-This test verifies the policy accepts Pods when their hostname is not in the deny list.
+This test verifies the policy accepts Pods when their hostname isn't in the deny list.

 ### Test 3: Accept when no settings provided